LTUC/amman-dotnet-401d2/Curriculum/Class01/Resources/ExceptionHandling.md

     }

 ```
 When your method throws an exception, that method is not required to handle it.
-If it chooses, it can just pass it back up the callstack and let the preceeding methods
+If it chooses, it can just pass it back up the call stack and let the preceeding methods
 handle it.
-The exception will keep moving up the callstack until it either finds a catch statement OR reaches the last point.
+The exception will keep moving up the call stack until it either finds a catch statement OR reaches the last point.

 ### CallStack

-The Callstack ...
+The call stack ...

-- What is the Callstack?
+- What is the call stack?
 - Exception Handling outside of methods

 ```